riyashukla00/Deforestation-detection-Conservation-and-wildlife-monitoring/README.md

 - ⁠time

 ## Instruction on how to train/validate the model
-- ⁠To train and validate the model, we have created multiple .ipynb files for each dataset and each model.
+- ⁠To train and validate the model, I have created multiple .ipynb files for each dataset and each model.
 The models are saved in the respective folders.
 - ⁠To train the model, change the location of the dataset in the code or link the kaggle account in your .ipynb files.
 The dataset for some models need to be loaded into kaggle as they required to be pruned.
 Run all the blocks under the training section.

 ## Instructions on how to run the test sample on the pretrained model